 • It is quite a long drive to Pel’s Post in the Makuleke Concession in the Northern Kruger (also known as the Pafuri Triangle) but it is fairly easy to find.
 There’s no phone signal in the more rural sections (and there are lots of donkeys, cattle and potholes, so be vigilant), and the last fuel stop is in the Tshipise village (about 120km from Pel’s).
 Make sure you refuel with enough to get you to Pel’s and back.

 • Road or air transfers to Pafuri Airstrip can be arranged on request for those who aren’t self-driving.

 Pel's Post rates:

-Pel's Post is booked exclusively for 8 guests in four en-suite bedrooms from R40 000 per night, fully inclusive.
+Pel's Post can be booked exclusively for 8 guests in four en-suite bedrooms from R40 000 per night, fully inclusive (except beverages and transfers).

 Or it can be booked per suite at R6 200 per person per night, excluding beverages and transfers.